dainst/arachne4/README.md

 If you wish to develop a feature or make changes to arachne4, you can!

 As a member of the [dainst](https://github.com/dainst/)-organization, open a new branch for your feature if you wish to change anything in the code base and open a pull request to main, including feature description.
 Unless you are part of the core team, you should request a review at this point.
-If you just want to adjust content in the frontend under `con10t`, you can push directly to main.
+If you just want to adjust content in the frontend under `con10t` (or otherwise purely "content"-related), you can push directly to main.
 If you are not a member, you can do so from your fork.

 Merges into stable have to be done via pull request and have to be approved by another member of the organization.